 The play had been left unfinished and in an unplayable form of over ten hours playtime.
 Wikipedia says: “Against his wishes, O’Neill’s widow, Carlotta Monterey, authorized Karl Ragnar Gierow of the Swedish Royal Dramatic Theater to turn the unfinished work into an acting version”.
 However, I am not quite sure that this is correct.
 From other sources I have read, it appears that O’Neill changed his mind during the very last days of his life.

 Be that as it may.
 Gierow carried out the tremendous work of trimming the play down to a playable four hours.
-He had in fact done the same thing for the O’Neill play I saw at Dramaten (as the Royal Dramatic Theater is usually nicknamed in Sweden) in 1956, ‘A Long Day’s Journey Into Night’.
-Gierow was at the time the director of Dramaten and he personally had frequent discussions about those plays i with Carlotta Monterey O’Neill, Eugene’s widow.
+He had in fact done the same thing for the ‘A Long Day’s Journey Into Night’, the O’Neill play I saw at Dramaten (as the Royal Dramatic Theater is usually nicknamed in Sweden) in 1956.
+Gierow was at the time the director of Dramaten and he personally had frequent discussions about those plays with Carlotta Monterey O’Neill, Eugene’s widow.

 Seeing the Dramaten production was one of the most memorable theater events of my life.
 I will never forget the superb actors Lars Hanson and Inga Tidblad and also Ulf Palme, Jarl Kulle and Catrin Westerlund.
 Bengt Ekerot was the director.
 I talk about it at some length in my chapter on Stockholm theater.
 ‘Mesmerizing’ is the word I use in that chapter.